AqwamCreates/DataPredict-Axon/docs/Tutorials/CreatingOurFirstRecurrentNeuralNetwork.md

 Whew!
 That took quite a bit.

 You may have noticed why we don't manually handle the hidden state tensors like other deep learning libraries and frameworks.
-This is because DataPredict™ Axon is designed to reduce manual handling that could be otherwise be a headache to keep track on.
+This is because DataPredict™ Axon is designed to reduce the manual handling that could be otherwise be a headache to keep track on.
 As such, this allows any recurrent neural networks under DataPredict™ Axon to be extended easily.

 That's all for today and have fun with it!